Announcing Google Analytics integration

 See an example of a report using the filter “Source/Medium”.

-This is an example of the report for the signatures we used at Bybrand; it was collected during the testing phase of the integration.
+An example of the report for the signatures we used at Bybrand; it was collected during the testing phase of the integration.

 As you can see, it is possible to find out the source of traffic and separate the channels from other locations.